 At university level, Dutch can be studied at University College London, at Sheffield University, and at Nottingham.
 But in general students prefer to move to the Netherlands for a more total immersion in language and culture.

-A7: The unfortunate answer is that we do not, one needs to book and pay for the venue well in advance, it takes rather a lot of time to organise each event, and prospective attendees seem reluctant to commit themselves to participate or bear any cost until the very last moment.
+Answer to question 7: The unfortunate answer is that we do not, one needs to book and pay for the venue well in advance, it takes rather a lot of time to organise each event, and prospective attendees seem reluctant to commit themselves to participate or bear any cost until the very last moment.
 Having said that, the Dutch Centre, 7 Austin Friars, City of London, is a focal point for Dutch activities, visit their website at www.dutchcentre.com .

 This clarification added 2014-11-19 at the request of Marianne Denney.

-Feedback regarding this site
+Comments and feedback regarding this site